Stu-Griffin/steam-web-example/README.md

 ## Footer

 Buttons for pagination appear 3 in a row, they can be used to navigate between game lists, the buttons at the edges allow you to change the values of pagination buttons

+**NOTE**
+Since programm uses a free version of the API, there are restrictions on the number of requests per minute and month